Dan-Mizu/Frog-Court/.github/README.md

 Submission for Nymn's 2025 Game Jam.
 Theme is Twitch Integration.

 ### ▶️ Play
-Download the game from releases on the right, OR:
+Download the game from Itch.io [here](https://danmizu.itch.io/frog-court), OR:

 1. Download the Godot Engine (latest) from [here](https://godotengine.org/download) and extract it.
 2. Download the files of this repository either via the green button at the top right or with git software like [Github Desktop](https://github.com/apps/desktop).